Jarlotee/somnium/docs/rules/characters/fate.md

 ## Other Uses

 Abilities are powered by fate points but there are many more ways a character can utilize their allotted fate.
 Generally a character can trade fate points for narrative and mechanical luck.
 As a GM be careful not to dismiss a character wanting to spend fate to turn the tides of the story in their favor.
-Consider how you can use resource spend to create drama and interest and tell a better story.
+Consider how you can use resources spent to create drama and interest, to tell a better story.
 Here is a non-exhaustive list of ways a character can spend fate points:

 - Add an additional die to a skill check or guarantee the best possible outcome
 - Add an additional die to a resistance check, or guarantee the best possible outcome
 - Reroll damage dice
 - Move farther than would normally be allowed in a turn
 - Receive knowledge, help, etc. from a patron
-- Find a hidden door
 - Extend the behavior or characteristics of an ability or skill

 As a GM you will have to use your judgment on how the fate points spent will affect the story and outcomes.
 Do your best to remain consistent.
 As a player you should be respectful of the story and the other participants.